 The Speaker, Councillor Mertle Gombo, is the convenor of Council meetings.
 This office also oversees the workings of Ward Committees and Public Participation.

-The Mayoral Committee is an extension of the office of the Executive Mayor and assists her in the execution of her powers.
+The Mayoral Committee is an extension of the office of the Executive Mayor and assists him in the execution of his powers.

 The Knysna Municipal Council is the political sphere of service delivery and final decision-making entity.